Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 and the autonomous system for beta functions:

 where we defined:

 \end{proposition}

-All the dimensionless sums involved in this propositions may be easily computed using integral approximation.
+All the dimensionless sums involved in these propositions may be easily computed using integral approximation.
 The details are given in Appendix \eqref{AppB}, we get:

-Finally, from the approximation $Z\approx -2Z_{-\infty}\lambda_{4,1} \mathcal{L}_1-8\lambda_{4,2} \bar{B}_2/(kZ)$ used before, and from a straightforward computation following the same steps as for the purely melonic sector, we deduce the complementary statement of corollary \eqref{corconstraint}: \begin{corollary} In the symmetric phase, and taking the continuum limit, the beta functions for $\phi^4$-couplings are related to the anomalous dimension as
+Finally, from the approximation $Z\approx -2Z_{-\infty}\lambda_{4,1} \mathcal{L}_1-8\lambda_{4,2} \bar{B}_2/(kZ)$ used before, and from a straightforward computation following the same steps as for the purely melonic sector, we deduce the complementary statement of Corollary \eqref{corconstraint}: \begin{corollary} In the symmetric phase, and taking the continuum limit, the beta functions for $\phi^4$ couplings are related to the anomalous dimension as

-\end{corollary} Once again, this relations which depends only on the choice of the regulator and on the continuum limit can be used to analyse the robustness of the fixed points obtained from flow equation \eqref{Wett}.
+\end{corollary} Once again, these relations which depend only on the choice of the regulator and on the continuum limit can be used to analyze the robustness of the fixed points obtained from flow equation \eqref{Wett}.
 Like for the melonic case, we will extend the discussion about this constraint in forthcoming works.